Bitcoin-ABC/bitcoinabc.org/_posts/2022-09-29-avalanche-post-consensus.md

 seconds, with sub-cent fees.

-What users can expect from the Avalanche Post-Consensus is that the cash-like experience will improve further as exchanges and other eCash services take advantage of the re-org protection and 1-block finality offerered by Avalanche Post-Consensus.
+What users can expect from the Avalanche Post-Consensus is that the cash-like experience will improve further as exchanges and other eCash services take advantage of the re-org protection and 1-block finality offered by Avalanche Post-Consensus.
 This will enable services to offer a faster and more cash-like payment experience.

 Looking further into the future, the eCash experience should continue to improve even more with Pre-Consensus